SCROLL DOWN FOR PROCESS

-With this in mind, Leigh had the idea of creating what may just be the world’s first spoken-word (and textless!) opening credit sequence.
+With this in mind, Leigh had the idea of creating the world’s first spoken-word (and textless!) opening credit sequence in over 50 years.
 We were asked to come up with an approach to this that would support the narration of credits appropriately yet abstractly, and introduce us to a world where AI plays a significant role.

 Beginning with a 2D audio waveform similar recognisable to audiences from Siri and other current-day digital voice assistants, sound waves then split outwards to become 3D topography, representing a growth in awareness of the AI.